dev-jey/thesaurus-api/README.md

 - `Word.examples()` : returns sentences showing how the word is used.

 More information is provided about these functions in the *Getting Started* section below.
-**Note**: This module has changed a lot recently.
-If you used thesaurus-api before I added the `Word` class, the old functions were moved to `old.py`, and the documentation for that can be found in `old tutorial.md`.
-Once some time has passed, and I know for certain the new stuff works well, I will most likely delete the older version.
-Read: use the new stuff.

 ## License
 Everything in here is licensed under the MIT license.
 Do with it what you want– make some money.
 Just don't get me involved.